foxnoir/TDD_bloc_clean_architecture_template/README.md

 #### Why do we need `equatable` in Flutter?

 The `equatable` package is an essential tool in Flutter that simplifies object equality comparisons.
 It is particularly useful in scenarios such as state management and comparing data models.
-Here is a detailed explanation of why `equatable` is needed:
+While Dart allows overriding the == method and hashCode, this process can be verbose and error-prone.
+The `equatable` package provides a more straightforward and reliable alternative for handling equality.

 #### Benefits of `equatable`